 The 2024 Copa América is due to be held in Ecuador, although this hasn’t been confirmed.

-Who is competing in Copa América?
+Which teams play in Copa América?

 All 10 teams that make up CONMEBOL compete in the Copa América – Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela.
 Since 1993, teams from North America and Asia have been invited to participate to increase the number of teams to 12 (or 16 in in the 2016 event).